MSc in Midwifery: Career Path

 Duties, Tasks, Roles, and Responsibilities

-Midwives are healthcare professionals who provide care for women during pregnancy, childbirth, and the postpartum period, as well as care for newborns.
-The specific duties, tasks, roles, and responsibilities of a midwife may vary depending on the specific setting in which they are practicing and the specific needs of their patients.
+Midwives are healthcare professionals who care for women during pregnancy, childbirth, and the postpartum period, as well as for newborns.
+The specific duties, tasks, roles, and responsibilities of a midwife may vary depending on the particular setting in which they are practicing and the specific needs of their patients.
 However, common duties and responsibilities of a midwife may include:

 • Providing comprehensive care for women and newborns throughout the reproductive lifespan